 Our selling and distribution expenses were RMB48.6 million in 2011, representing a decrease of RMB17.2 million, or 26.2%, from RMB65.8 million in 2010.
-The decrease was primarily due to (i) a RMB14.3 million decrease in transportation expenses due to our customer Zhengzhou Nissan chose to bear the transportation expenses for engines sold to them as a result of commercial negotiation with us in exchange for us agreeing not to raise product price to reflect the increased manufacturing cost in 2011, (ii) a RMB1.5 million decrease in salaries and welfare of our sales staff due to reduced numbers of regional sales staff to improve their efficiency, and (iii) a RMB1.6 million decrease in marketing expenses due to scale-back of advertising activities in the light of demands for our products exceeded our production capacity in 2011.
+The decrease was primarily due to (i) a RMB14.3 million decrease in transportation expenses as our customer Zhengzhou Nissan chose to bear the transportation expenses for engines sold to them as a result of commercial negotiation with us in exchange for us agreeing not to raise product prices to reflect the increased manufacturing cost in 2011, (ii) a RMB1.5 million decrease in salaries and welfare of our sales staff due to reduced numbers of regional sales staff to improve their efficiency, and (iii) a RMB1.6 million decrease in marketing expenses due to a scale-back of advertising activities in light of the demand for our products exceeding our production capacity in 2011.